Skip to content

 Attainment of Skill Competency

 The program has created operational definitions for each competency area under its respective category.
 Interns are required to demonstrate proficiency in each competency area.
-Although the attainment of multicultural practice competency is a process that extends throughout a psychologist’s career, competency will be evaluated relative to the developmental status of the intern throughout the Internship year.
+Although the development of cultural competence is a process that extends throughout the entirety of a psychologist’s career, the development of cultural competence will be evaluated in a way that centers civility relative to the developmental needs of the intern throughout the internship year.

 • Program Requirements